openUC2/pallet/README.md

 ```

 If it gives you a warning that you may have changes in your local pallet which have not been
-committed/pushed up to GitHub, and you won't lose any important changes by wiping your local pallet,
+committed/pushed up to GitHub, but you're sure that you won't lose any important changes by wiping
-then you should run:
+your local pallet, then you should run:

 ```
 forklift plt upgrade --force